Firefly (TV series): Music

 Greg Edmonson composed the musical score for the series.
 He stated that he wrote for the emotion of the moment.
-A reviewer averred that he also wrote for the characters, stating: "Edmonson has developed a specialized collection of musical symbolism for the series."
+A reviewer stated that he also wrote for the characters: "Edmonson has developed a specialized collection of musical symbolism for the series."
 To help illustrate the collection, the reviewer gave leitmotifs, or "signatures", various names, noting that "Serenity" recalls the theme of the show and is used when they return to the ship, or when they were meeting in secret; it was "the sound of their home".
 The slide guitar and fiddle used in this piece are portable instruments that fit the lifestyle of the crew: "the music they make calls up tunes played out in the open, by people who were hundreds of miles away yesterday.
 'Serenity' conjures the nomadic lifestyle the crew leads and underlines the western aspect of the show."
 Another emotional signature was "Sad Violin" used at the end of the Battle of Serenity Valley but also to set up the joke when Mal tells Simon that Kaylee is dead in the episode "Serenity".
 The most memorable use of "Sad Violin" is at the end of "The Message", when the crew mourned the death of Tracey.
 This was also the last scene of the last episode the actors shot, and so this was seen by them and Edmonson, as Firefly's farewell.
 To denote danger, "Peril" was used, which is "a low pulse, like a heartbeat, with deep chimes and low strings".
 The reviewer also noted character signatures.
 The criminal Niska has a signature: Eastern European or Middle Eastern melodies over a low drone.
 Simon and River's signature was a piano played sparsely with a violin in the background.
 This contrasts with the portable instruments of "Serenity": the piano is an instrument that cannot be easily moved and evokes the image of "the distant house and family they both long for."
 The signatures were mostly established in the first pilot, "Serenity", and helped enhance the narrative.

-Whedon's use of music in his television shows has been regarded as "filmic", in that he has been argued to use it to remind viewers at "pivotal moments" of earlier events, resulting in a tighter continuity throughout the season.
+Whedon's use of music in his television shows has been regarded as "filmic", as during pivotal moments the music reminds viewers of earlier events, resulting in a tighter continuity throughout the season.